HicrestLaboratory/SPARTA/README.md

 * cuda: files needed by the cuda version
 * mkl: files needed by the mkl version

-running `make test_cublas_VBS` will create a test executable of the cuda test.
+use `make test_cublas_VBS` to create a test executable of the cuda test.
 The executable will be placed in programs/cuda.
 You can run it with different command line arguments to test different features.
-run the scripts in scripts to run and save some experiments.
+use 'source ./scripts/synthetic.sh' from the main folder to run and save some experiments.
+The experiments will be saved in

 Options for the cuda_test: